 As we’ve discussed in the past, one key to the effectiveness of public transport simulation training is “presence“—i.e., the trainee’s convincing subjective experience of being in an actual vehicle.
 As Rob Raheb (an internationally published author and expert in simulation and driver training) has noted:

-Every element of a FAAC simulator bends toward creating that immersive experience.
-This ranges from how vehicle dynamics and physics are handled in the simulation software right down to the hardware of the simulator cab, which is customized to a specific fleet of vehicles—including dash layout, OEM gauges, and other authentic components integrated with the hardware so that their behavior matches the real-life experience.
+Every element of a FAAC simulator bends toward creating that immersive training experience.
+This ranges from how a vehicle feels as it traverses different terrain with our cab only integrated motion system, what the operator sees with our crisp 4k graphics and even how passengers behave with our new Transit Response passenger interaction simulator.
+All of this can be customized to a specific fleet of vehicles—including dash layout, OEM gauges, and other authentic components integrated with the hardware so that their behavior matches the real-life experience.

 But what if your transit agency uses several different types of vehicles?
 Are you stuck getting a generic panel that approximates the common features of all of them?
 Or filling a warehouse with different sims to match your different buses?